Materialization of delivered data¶

 Lazy Loading with Dask¶

-Load results lazily for large datasets using Dask task graphs.
-Enables parallel execution across multiple workers.
+Results are loaded lazily for large datasets using Dask task graphs, enabling parallel execution across multiple workers.

 import dask_awkward as dak